Get Better At Soldering: 6 Tips & Tricks

 Pre-Tinning is as simple as getting solder on your wire and lug (or whatever you’re soldering to) before making the connection.
-This is a really simply and easy way to make sure your connection is complete.
-A Cold Solder Joint may look like it’s connected, but in reality it is not.
+This is a simple and easy way to make sure your connection is complete.
+A Cold Solder Joint may look like it’s connected, but in reality, it is not.
 There might have been some oil or gunk on your lead before making the connection, and the solder isn’t connecting everything.

 Pre-Tinning your lead and your Lug of your switch or pot will make sure that all that gunk is burned off, and when you heat the joint, both soldered items join each other in harmony.

 I’ve burned myself countless times trying to hold that wire in place waiting for the solder to cool (I’m pretty immune to the pain now).
 Don’t be like me, be smart!
-Use pliers or some tape to temporarily hold that wire in place while the solder sets.
-This is especially helpful when you’re holding Ground leads to the back of a pot, where residual heat can keep those pools of solder runny for a bit.
+Use pliers or some tape to hold that wire in place while the solder sets temporarily.
+This is especially helpful when you’re holding ground leads to the back of a pot, where residual heat can keep those pools of solder runny for a bit.